 A physician's written statement confirming the inability to return to work is required.
 The College may also request from the employee's physician or other authorized medical authority, evidence of proper recovery from an injury or illness before allowing the employee to resume full or part-time duties or medically restricted work activities.
 The College reserves the right to have employees examined by a doctor of its choice and to require a second opinion in cases of illness or disability.
 This policy is to protect both the employee and their co-workers.

 When it is not possible to schedule a doctor, dentist, or human services appointment for the employee during non-duty hours, time for such appointments may be charged against sick leave accrual for non-exempt staff.
 Exempt employees scheduling larger time blocked medical appointments should record medical appointments via utilization of sick time in no less than half-day increments.

 An employee may use accrued sick leave for absences due to an illness or injury for the employee's child for such reasonable periods as the employee's attendance with the child may be necessary, just as if personally ill.
 The amount of paid sick leave available is determined by the amount each staff member has accrued.
 A child is defined as a person younger than 18 years of age or younger than 20 years of age if still attending school.

-An employee may use up to 20 days (160 hours) maximum of accrued sick leave within a 12 month rolling period for illnesses for any combination of adult children, parents, stepparents, grandparents, siblings, spouse or domestic partner.
+An employee may use up to 20 days (160 hours) maximum of accrued sick leave within a 12 month rolling period for illnesses for any combination of adult children, parents, stepparents, grandparents, siblings, spouse or domestic partner, mother or father-in-law, and grandchildren.
 The right to use sick leave for relatives other than minor aged children applies only for such reasonable periods as the employee's attendance [with the injured or sick person] may be necessary.
 Absence time used for this purpose must be requested in advance of the time off as practically possible.
 Sick leave used for this purpose must be approved by an individual's supervisor and Human Resources if FMLA related.